Help and FAQs

 A: In the first instance, please try to launch the assessment in another browser.
 If you’re still having difficulty, please contact our support team.
 Please use the template below and supply us with as much detail as possible so we can help resolve your query quickly:

 - Job reference number: This number identifies the role you’re applying for, and can be found at the beginning of the job description.
-It’s usually a 5 or 6 digit number
+It’s usually a 9 digit number beginning with ‘R-’.

 - Web browser and version: You can find out which web browser you are using and the version number by selecting 'About' in the browser menu